Kr1p3r2077/Mector/README.md

 Сlears dynamic memory

 ~Mector();
-Вoes the same as DDM
+Does the same as DDM